JKahtava/RepData_PeerAssessment1/PA1_template.md

 ## 1            mean    9354      10766
 ## 2          median   10395      10766
 ```
 The histogram shows a marked reduction in the left-most bin centered around zero steps, since the missing values were imputed.
-This time also the vertical lines showing mean and median overlap.
-Thus, the distribution is no longer skewed.
+This time also the vertical lines showing mean and median overlap, which shows that the distribution is no longer skewed.
+More values are centered around the bar with highest frequency as the missing value days were converted to average across all the days.

 ```r